RocketDerp/April14_2025/Art/ScreenPlay/GitHub_Lecture_Hamlet.md

 I do believe it is true.
 Rumor has it, it is the *end of Paradise Theater*.

 It was a world made for two, for both sides, for two and only two.
-The mass mind retreet into pairings.
+The mass mind retreat into pairings.
 And now is our time to rewrite the Pale Blue Dot Operating Systems and assert the Great Seal of the United States of America's symbolism that goes beyond the mere men of the Founding Fathers.
-These sympbols of 13 go deeper to the Levant, and are Out of Africa on the Nile river that flows on the front-side
+These symbols of 13 go deeper to the Levant, and are Out of Africa on the Nile river that flows on the front-side

 I feel so helpless, like a boat against the tide...
 If the world inverted upside down....
 James Joyce would always be there to give the patterns of the World Wide Web in our Indra's Net of metaphors and gems.